 A third party may also be held responsible for the negligent hiring and supervision of its staff.
 A person may be sexually victimized at a school, nursing home, or hospital.
 These entities are responsible for conducting background checks on their teachers, doctors, and staff.
 They must also adequately supervise their employees.
 If a student, nursing home resident, or patient is sexually abused because the organization did not use due diligence in hiring its personnel, the entity may be partly liable.

 You may be able to recover damages if you prevail in your sexual abuse case.
 You can seek financial compensation for your pain and suffering as well as reimbursement for any medical treatment associated with the aftermath of the abuse.
-In addition, you may be able to negotiate terms to address the issues that caused or contributed to the incident, such as revised hiring policies.Discuss Your Situation with a Compassionate South Florida Lawyer
+In addition, you may be able to negotiate terms to address the issues that caused or contributed to the incident, such as revised hiring policies.Discuss Your Situation with a Compassionate West Palm Beach Lawyer

-The injury attorneys at Frankl & Kominsky offer dedicated and sensitive representation in cases of sexual abuse throughout South Florida.
+The injury attorneys at Frankl Kominsky offer their assistance in cases of sexual abuse throughout Palm Beach County.
 Our attorneys understand the many layers of harm that these events can inflict on victims.
-We offer comprehensive and caring representation to help them hold the responsible parties accountable for their wrongdoing.
-We represent residents of West Palm Beach, Lake Worth, and Miami, in addition to other cities throughout Florida.
-For a confidential consultation, call us at (855) 800-8000 or contact us online.
+We serve residents of Lake Worth, and Boca Raton, in addition to other cities throughout Palm Beach County.
+For a confidential consultation, call us at (561) 609-1948 or contact us online.
 We speak Spanish and Creole.